eamonnofarrell/Python_exercises/README.md

 ```

 ## Week2
-- The information for week 2 is also available file [Week1&Week2.txt](./Week1&Week2.txt)
+- The information for week 2 is also available in file [Week1&Week2.txt](./Week1&Week2.txt)
 - Student is required to change the string variable in code from tutorial to contain own surname, and rerun it.
 - Function ord() returns an integer representing the Unicode code point of that character.